PHD-DVP 902 Philosophy of science and research ethics

 Participants are asked to submit a written text ahead of the course, approximately 1-2 pages.
 The text should reflect on the relationship between the theory of science and methodological choices made in the candidates' PhD projects.
 During the course, there will be time for presentations, followed by questions and discussions relating to the theme of the course.

-Deadline for submission of written text: Monday, November 6, 2023.
+Deadline for submission of written text: TBA

 Submission is on Canvas.